 NETICS B.V. (www.netics.nl) is Dutch-based and focuses on research and business development in dewatering and strengthening soft sediments/sludges for beneficial use.
 For certain activities of the Alu Circles initiative NETICS has liaised with Royal HaskoningDHV (www.royalhaskoningdhv.com).

-For any question you can contact Allied Waters: Nicoline Scholman or Jos Boere.
+For any question, you can contact Allied Waters: Hay Koppers (email@example.com) or Jos Boere (firstname.lastname@example.org).

 Allied Waters focuses on implementing game-changing innovations in the urban water cycle.
 ‘Driving the circular economy’ is our central motto (www.alliedwaters.com).
-We collaborate in Collabs, public-private partnerships including research centers, commercial-enterprises and end-users.
+We focus on circularity topics and work in public-private partnerships including research centres, commercial enterprises and end-users.

-Corvers Procurement Services (www.corvers.nl) and partner Vtrek (www.vtrek.eu) are specialized in European public procurement law, innovation, economics, IPR and contracting.
+Corvers Procurement Services (www.corvers.com) is specialized in European public procurement law, innovation, economics, IPR and contracting.
 Corvers acts as an advisor and external expert for governmental bodies offering a complete range of services from legal academic research and analysis to legal consultancy & training.
 Corvers is the contractor for the EAFIP-initiative of the European Commission.

-AquaMinerals is a Dutch enterprise fully dedicated to upcycling residuals from the (drinking) water sector (www.aquaminerals.com).
-Annually, over 200.000 Mt of residuals are given a second life in number of applications.
+AquaMinerals is a Dutch enterprise fully dedicated to upcycling residuals from the water sector (www.aquaminerals.com).
+Annually, over 250.000 Mt of residuals are given a second life in many applications.
 Continuous development and innovation are key elements to establish sustainable and economically feasible valorization routes.